WangYuanMike/Kubernetes/CKA_note.md

 ### 8.3 Use Labels to Manage Resources
 - Delete the deployment using its labels `kubectl -n <namespace> delete deploy -l system=secondary`
 - Remove teh lable from the secondary node `kubectl label node <node-name> system-`
+## 9 Volumes and Data
+### 9.1 Create a ConfigMap
+- ConfigMap is a set of key value pairs
+- ConfigMap can be created from a literal value or a file or a directory which contains files `kubectl create configmap colors --from-literal=text=black --from --file=./favorite --from-file=./primary/`
+- ConfigMap can be used to create env of a pod
+- ConfigMap can also be used to create a volume of a pod
+### 9.2 Creating a Persistent NFS Volume (PV)
+- Deploy an NFS server (package nfs-kernel-server) on k8s master node
+- Create file `/opt/sfw/hello.txt` and export them through NFS
+- Install package nfs-common on the worker node and mount the `/opt/sfw` dir to `/mnt` to test wheter NFS works
+- Create a PV with **1Gi** capacity and this NFS path `/opt/sfw` on k8s master node `kubectl create -f PVol.yaml`
+- Check the status of the PV `kubectl get pv`, which should be `Available`
+### 9.3 Creating a Persistent Volume Claim (PVC)
+- To use the newly created PV, a PVC (request **200Mi** storage) needs to be created `kubectl create -f pvc.yaml`
+- The status of the PV becomes `Bound`
+- Create a pod which uses the PVC by specifying it in `spec.template.spec.volumes`
+- Check the status of the PVC `kubectl get pvc`
+### 9.4 Using a ResourceQuota to Limit PVC Count and Usage
+- Create a namespace called `small` to test the ResourceQuota and ResourceLimit `kubectl create namespace small`
+- Create the PV and PVC in this namespace
+- Create a ResourceQuota object with a storage quota of **500Mi** `kubectl create -f storage-quota.yaml`
+- Check the resource quota of this namespace (Used 200Mi, Hard 500Mi) `kubectl describe ns small`
+- Create a pod under this namespace and check the status of the pod and the resrouce quota of the namespace (should have no change)
+- Create a 300M file in `/opt/sfw` and check the resource quota of the namespace (should have no change)
+- Delete the PVC and check the status of the PV (should become Released)
+- Delete the PV
+- Recreate the PV and patch the `persistentVolumeReclaimPolicy` to `Delete`
+- Check the status of the namespace (Used 0, Hard 500Mi)
+- Recreate the PVC (Used 200Mi, Hard 500Mi)
+- Delete the ResourceQuota from the namespace and change to a smaller quota (requests.storage: "100Mi")
+- Recreate the ResourceQuota to the namespace and check the status of the namespace (**Used 200Mi, Hard 100Mi**)
+- Check the status of the deployment and the pod (both works fine)
+- Remove the deployment and delete the PVC to test whether the reclaim of storage takes place
+- Check the status of the PV and it did not happen because it is lack of a **deleter volume plugin** for NFS
+- Delete the PV as well
+- Change the PV property `persistentVolumeReclaimPolicy` to `Recycle`
+- Add a LimitRange to the namespace `kubectl -n small create -f low-resource-range.yaml` and check the status of the namespace
+- Create the PV again and check its status (Reclaim Policy: Recycle, Status: Available)
+- Create the PVC and it would fail (**ResourceQuota only works together with Resource Limits**)
+- Edit the ResourceQuota and raise it to 500Mi
+- Create the PVC and Deployment, and now it works
+- Delete the PVC and PV
 ## 10 Ingress
 ### 10.1 Advanced Service Exposure (Configure an Ingress Controller)
 - Deploy an NGINX deployment named `secondapp` and expose its service with type NodePort (`secondapp` is a backend service of the ingress)